S&P/ASX 200 (^AXJO) Technical Analysis Elliott Wave Forecast & Trading [video]

 S&P/ASX 200 Index (^AXJO) Technical Analysis Elliott Wave Forecast.
 Plus CBA ANZ BHP RIO FMG, IRON ORE, COPPER, CRUDE, AUDUSD, DXY, NIFTY 50, CHINA A50 Shanghai Composite SSEC.

-ASX 200 Index Overview: Looking for a move higher to 7550.
-Only if this level becomes the support can you trade long.
+ASX 200 Index Overview: Looking for a move higher, look for tested support on 7530 as this will take you to 7550.

 Australian Stocks: Finance and resources stocks are heading lower, that said the resources stocks are in their final stages of completion (2 weeks) whereas the finance sector stocks are just starting their decline into Intermediate Wave (4).